JuanIzquierdoDomenech/FlaskApp_SemanticVoidMachine/README.md

 ## Done
 - The models predicts the on/off state (classification) of the engine button

-## TODO
-- Training and loading the model to read void value needle (regression)
+- The models predicts the void value (regression)